Systematic observation in educational research (DUH135)

 Individual paper 1/1 Passed / Not Passed

-Evaluation will be based on an individual paper (3000 words +/- 10%) addressing systematic observation or on a manuscript for oral presentation in the seminar part of the workshop (3000 words +/- 10%) or a poster prepared before, and presented at, the workshop and a manuscript for a short oral presentation of the poster (poster and 1500 word +/- 10%).
+Evaluation will be based on an individual paper (3000 words +/- 10%) addressing systematic observation or on a manuscript for oral presentation in the seminar part of the workshop (1500 words +/- 10%).
 The paper may be written in English or in a Scandinavian language.
 The paper is evaluated pass/fail.

 Coursework requirements